Hazem-Ben-Khalfallah/VocalFinder/README.md

 </p>

 ## Change logs
+### version 1.2
+* Add preference to maximize screen brightness and ringtone volume when alarm is on
 ### version 1.1
 * Add preference in settings to control how to stop the alert: manually or on sound end
 * add action in notification to stop the alert